This year the Tobermory Book Festival takes place in Tobermory from 24th to 27th October.

-The Tobermory Book Festival has been organised by Duncan Swinbanks (Tackle & Books), Hugh Andrew (Birlinn Books) and Hugh Raven (Ardtornish).
+The Tobermory Book Festival is organised by Duncan Swinbanks (Tackle & Books), Hugh Andrew (Birlinn Books) and Hugh Raven (Ardtornish).
 They have lots of interesting talks and events planned with some excellent writers are taking part.
 There is something for everyone!
-For lovers of wildlife and environment, for lovers of poetry and photography, for lovers of good food and whisky, geology and history….
+For lovers of wildlife and environment, for lovers of fiction and photography, for lovers of good food, Scotland and its history….

-There are too many other writers and speakers to mention here, so please look at the website for more details – link below.
+There are too many other writers and speakers to mention here, so please look at the West Over Sea website for more details.

 Somewhere to stay

 We currently have some spaces left at Treshnish during the time of the festival.
 Combine the literary interest of the Festival and come back to the peace and quiet of our cosy cottages.
 Sink into a comfortable chair, with your feet up, whisky in hand, and think back on the talks and literary conversations of the Festival day.
-Please get in touch for details of our Book Festival Offers!
+We are offering a £75 discount on remaining October weeks, and are taking short break bookings too.
+Please get in touch if you have any queries.